From Neah Bay to Key West: The story behind one man’s 4,764-mile cross-country cycling adventure

 “I had some work done on it to make sure the pedals still went around and the brakes work,” Gay chuckled.

-Gay, who lives in Los Angeles, is a novice cyclist — he has a stationary bike in his office, but before he started the trip, had only ridden about 300 miles outdoors.
+Gay, who lives in Boulder, is a novice cyclist — he has a stationary bike in his office, but before he started the trip, had only ridden about 300 miles outdoors.
 But he isn’t scared.
 In fact, 200 miles in, he says all he wanted to do was keep going.

 “It’s a whole new experience for me to be outdoors, on the road, watching traffic, managing hills.
 But the beauty of the outdoors has been amazing.
 It’s been good,” said Gay.